MarsLyceum/nexus-api/README.md

-# peeps_api
+# nexus_api

-The backend API for Peeps.
+The backend API for Nexus.

+## Architecture

+-   Microservices with GCP on Google Cloud Run
+-   Supabase Database
+-   Supabase Document Storage for Images and Media
+-   Squarespace for Domain: my-nexus.net
+-   Cloudflare for CDN
+-   Upstash for Redis Cache Around Supabase Requests

 ## Docker